Home » Course or Meal » Desserts » Zuppa Inglese, a Lighter Version of an Italian Classic for Feast of the Seven Fishes

 What is Zuppa Inglese?

 Translated in English, it means English soup.
-Don’t get put off, though, it’s a lovely trifle-like, Italian dessert.
+Don’t get put off, though, it’s a lovely, tiramisù-esque Italian dessert.

-Zuppa Inglese is made with marsala (or other liqueur) soaked biscuits/cookies which are layered with plain and chocolate custard fillings.
+Zuppa Inglese is made with Marsala wine soaked biscuits/cookies which are layered with plain and chocolate custard fillings.
 When left in the fridge overnight, the biscuits become a soft, almost cake-like layer, and the combination is truly top-notch for such a simple dessert!

 Christina's Zuppa Inglese

-My family’s version of this dessert is made with crema pasticciera, which is a custard-like pudding (made with flour) used for filling many Italian desserts.
+My family’s version of this dessert is made with crema pasticcera, which is a custard-like pudding (made with flour) used for filling many Italian desserts.
 Half of the crema is plain, and the other half is flavored with chocolate.
-However, I am not a fan of crema pasticciera (most likely because I grew up eating Bird’s custard), as the Italian version of custard is much too thick and heavy for my taste.
+However, I have the recipe for pistachio crema pasticcera, so you could even use this!

 Can you make Zuppa Inglese in Advance?